haribojun/haribojun.github.io/index.md

 ## YOUNGJUN KIM
 # About me

-I'm currently working remotely for [Xco-Analytics](https://www.colonnagroup.fr/xco-analytics/) in Shanghai, as a full-time **Lead Data Engineer**, since February 2021.
+I'm currently working remotely for xxx in Shanghai, as a full-time **Lead Data Engineer**, since February 2021.

 ---